Physical abuse may begin in a physically nonviolent way; that is, with neglect, which can

 - Targeted hitting, kicking, etc. so that injuries do not show.

-The abuser’s actions here are evidence that he is not “out of control” when he batters.
+The abuser’s actions here are evidence that they are not “out of control” when they batter.

-Instead he is using violence to control and exert power over the victim.
+Instead they are using violence to control and exert power over the victim.

 - Strangling the victim